sivchari/db_wrapper/README.md

 ## Benchmark

 There is an official database library for Nim, but it does not implement connection pooling.
-However, this library (database) allows connection pooling to be set at connection time.
+However, this library (db_wrapper) allows connection pooling to be set at connection time.
-This library (database) implicitly sets the same value as the connection pool as idle connection when connecting.
+This library (db_wrapper) implicitly sets the same value as the connection pool as idle connection when connecting.

 `There is a 9 second difference in performance between db_mysql and db_mysql for 150,000 queries issued.`